pzelnip/www.codependentcodr.com/content/ptotd-asyncio-learnings.md

 loop.run_until_complete(asyncio.gather(helloworld()))
 ```

 And probably others I'm not thinking of.
-The idea is that `run_until_complete` gets
+The idea is that `run_until_complete`
-a `Future` and it runs that `Future` to completion.
-If given a coroutine it'll wrap
+gets a `Future` and it runs that `Future` to completion.
+If given a coroutine
-it in a `Future` before running.  `wait()` takes a collection of `Future`s and returns
+it'll wrap it in a `Future` before running.  `wait()` takes a collection of
-a `Future` representing the completion of all those sub-Future's.
-Much like
+`Future`s and returns a `Future` representing the completion of all those
-`run_until_complete`, if it's given a coroutine it'll wrap it in a `Future` (well,
+sub-Future's.
+Much like `run_until_complete`, if it's given a coroutine it'll
-technically `Task`s, but those are subclasses of `Future`).  `gather()` is
+wrap it in a `Future` (well, technically `Task`s, but those are subclasses of
-similar in that you give it "a bunch of tasks", but takes either coroutines or
+`Future`).  `gather()` is similar in that you give it "a bunch of tasks", but
-`Future`'s.
-There's also some very subtle differences between `gather()` and `wait()`
+takes either coroutines or `Future`'s.
+There's also some very subtle
-in terms of cancellation ability, return values, etc.
+differences between `gather()` and `wait()` in terms of cancellation ability,
+return values, etc.

 There's other ways to schedule tasks as well.
-In Python 3.7 there's a new `create_task`
+In Python 3.7 there's a new
-routine in `asyncio` that schedules *and* runs a task, but requires that you're executing
+`create_task` routine in `asyncio` that schedules a task, but requires that
-in a running event loop.
-For example to trigger a coroutine to run from within a coroutine:
+you're executing in a running event loop.
+For example to trigger a coroutine to
+run from within a coroutine:

 ```python
 async def helloworld():